 Domestic beermaker Natural Light wants to help erase student loan debt.

 The #NattyStories Contest is open to any U.S. resident 21 years old or older, who was enrolled in an accredited college in the U.S. in the last 15 years.
 Twenty-five winners will each get $40,000 to pay off their student loans – a total of one million dollars.

 There are three ways to enter.
-All involve posting a video to either Facebook, Instagram or Twitter “showing us how you’ll celebrate paying off your student loans” while including the Natural Light logo and the hashtags #nattystories, #contest and #2020.
+All involve posting a video to either Facebook, Instagram or Twitter “showing us how you’ll celebrate paying off your student loans” while including the Natural Light logo and the hashtags #nattystories, #contest.
 There are other rules and limitations, so visit their website before you enter.

 The Sallie Mae Swipe Away $10K Sweepstakes offers you a chance to win once per month until September 30, 2020.
 There are five ways to enter.
 Become a Sallie Mae Accelerate or Ignite cardholder, make a transaction with that card, share the sweepstakes on Instagram or Twitter, share the designated credit card image on Instagram or Twitter or complete a mail-in entry.

 Even better, the Sallie Mae Accelerate card is a good option for those with student loan debt in the market for a new card.
 The card offers 1.25% cash back on all purchases, plus a 25% bonus when you use your cash rewards to pay off any student loan you have – both federal and private.

 First Aid Beauty has also announced a contest to give away $1 million to pay off student loan debt.
 Applicants must fill out an application and submit a video of your student loan story – why did you take out student loans, how has student loan debt impacted you and what would you do differently if you didn’t have to worry about student loans.
 Winners could receive up to $100,000.